Last Updated: Dec 18, 2019

-DOH has published an online hardship exemption form that practices and health care facilities can use to apply for an exemption.
+DOH offers online hardship exemption form that can be used when applying for a temporary exemption.
 View Hardship Exemption Form

 Get Answers to FAQs on the E-Prescribing Law

 In this Quick Consult fact sheet, PAMED answers physicians’ frequently asked questions about the law.
-It includes details such as exceptions under the law and the penalties for violating the requirements.
+It clarifies all the exceptions under the law and the penalties for violating the requirements.

 Get the Quick Consult